jadecci/cbpp/README.md

 1. **Whole-brain CBPP**: In the preliminary analysis, we utilised all region-to-region connectivity values for prediction to find the overall best combination of approaches.

-2. **Parcel-wise CBPP**: In order to improve the neurobiological validity (or interpretability) of psychometric prediction models, We propose a parcel-wise prediction approach, where models are trained on each parcel's connectivity profiles separately.
+2. **Region-wise CBPP**: In order to improve the neurobiological validity (or interpretability) of psychometric prediction models, We propose a parcel-wise prediction approach, where models are trained on each parcel's connectivity profiles separately.
 We further illustrate 2 applications for this aproach:

     - **single parcel's psychometric profile** (below shows the psychometric profile of a pair of parcels in the Broca region)